Tarmean/tarmean.github.io/mutable_lenses.md

     t1' = t1([1] := t2')
     foo' = foo([0] := t1')

 The second halve is clearly ludicrous.
 Even if t2 is reallocated, t1 won't be.
 In some sense accessor-chains in imperative languages are split into two parts - the getter for an lvalue, and usage of that lvalue.
 But Haskell doesn't have first-class lvalues.
 This problem also occurs with linear Haskell because we cannot distinguish between ownership, location, and values.
-Instead we can use the second-to-last step as a proxy:
+Instead, we can use the second-to-last step as a proxy:

     t1 <- V.read foo 0
     t2 <- V.read t1 1